abdulsamad/frontend-fun/README.md

 For more information visit [Netlify CLI docs](https://docs.netlify.com/cli/get-started/)

 > 💡 **Note:** Netlify free plan limits the serverless functions to timeout at 10 seconds.
-It is possible that sometimes saving data won't work on Netlify free plan.
-It will work locally.
+It is possible that sometimes saving data won't work on deployment with Netlify free plan .

 ### Screenshot